 Spring is celebrated in all sorts of ways around the world, from the colour-soaked revelry at India’s Holi festival to the protein-fuelled Festival of Scrambled Eggs in the Bosnian town of Zenica.
 Here in Canberra, we celebrate the season with Floriade.

-On any given day of the festival you’ll be able to learn some new tricks for the garden, take part in yoga beside the blooms, paint your own gnome, or learn (and eat!) a thing or two from the head chef at Chifley’s Bar and Grill at Floriade’s Tasting Plate.
+On any given day of the festival you’ll be able to learn some new tricks for the garden, take part in yoga beside the blooms, paint your own gnome, or learn (and eat!).
 Those with little ones in tow will be pleased to discover a range of kid friendly activities, including reptile displays, bubble blowing and drumming workshops.

 If you’re looking to avoid the crowds, we suggest joining one of the 8am early bird walks or the exclusive photography workshops which take place before the gates officially open.
 This way you’ll get to admire and snap away at the quietest time of day, beating the 500,000-odd festival goers to the punch.
 Whatever you’re looking for, Floriade’s ever-changing schedule and free entry means you’ll be able to come back day after day to discover new delights.

 Why not make a week of it and spend the rest of your time enjoying Canberra’s other great spring events, delicious restaurants and award winning wineries?
 If you’re looking for a place to stay, we highly recommend Hotel Kurrajong, one of the most historic hotels in the city.